 The teachers who fit the criteria as “great teachers” in Physical Education – teachers like John Dunlop – are those who remain intellectually curious and professionally vital both inside and outside the classroom.
 They maintain an enviable passion for children and the learning process.
 They remain vivid in the student’s memories forever because of their creativity, sense of fun, compassion, and ability to challenge students to grow and constantly improve.

 As we begin the New Year, it’s the perfect time to self-reflect on how you align with the 6 key qualities of a great PE teacher below.
-These qualities are integrated into IHT’s “PE 3” Curriculum, (PE for the Mind, Body, Spirit) which was approved as an official PE Course statewide in Texas because of its effectiveness and is offered at no cost to our customers nationwide.
+These qualities are integrated into IHT’s Spirit Curriculum Resources, originally developed as “PE 3” Curriculum, (PE for the Mind, Body, Spirit) which was approved as an official PE Course statewide in Texas because of its effectiveness and is offered at no cost to our customers nationwide.

 It’s also the best time to set your 2016 goals with the end of the spring semester in mind; focusing on how you’ll be the best teacher you can be for your students in the coming year:

 - They Hold High Expectations:

 The most effective PE teachers expect great effort and accomplishments from their students, regardless of their fitness level.
 They constantly work toward reaching the goals students set for themselves at the beginning of the semester, holding them accountable on their journey towards success.
 When teachers believe in their students, young people sense that and work with the teacher to reach their goals.